-Natural Disasters and Adverse Weather
+3. Natural Disasters and Adverse Weather

 If a natural disaster occurs you should follow the advice of the local authorities.
-See China Travel Insurance.

-Rural areas near the Yangtze River and other rivers may be subject to flooding during their respective rainy seasons, and this may affect tourist activities on or near rivers.
+The rainy season occurs between April and September.
+Rural areas near the Yangtze River, the Li, and other rivers may be subject to flooding during their respective rainy seasons, and this may affect tourist activities on or near rivers.

 Typhoons can occur during the wet season, usually from June to August, along the southern and eastern coasts.
 You should monitor weather reports if traveling in affected areas.